 Are you expecting to receive money back from the IRS?
 You may want to know the fastest way to get a tax refund.

-It’s appropriate to use the IRS tax refund tracker after that time to learn when you will receive your refund.
+It’s appropriate to use the IRS tax refund tracker to learn when you will receive your refund.

 You can track your refund in three ways:

-Some companies market tax refund loans to receive your funds faster.
-Unless you desperately need the cash, it’s best to avoid this option as they’re high in fees and may cause other issues if there’s a problem with your tax return.
+Some companies market tax refund loans so you can receive your money faster.
+Unless you desperately need the cash, it’s best to avoid these.

 Most individuals file their state taxes at the same time they file their federal taxes.
 Your state taxes often don’t take as long to process, but you still may ask yourself, “where is my state tax refund?” and not know where to start.